fawitte/interactive-cli/README.md

 exit
 ```

-Type the following into your console after starting the program:
+Save the file in the root directory of you appliction and type the following into your console after starting the program:
 ```
 exec filename="batch.txt"
 ```